“Home of the Talons”

 8. Student Leadership Council (SLIC)

 Student Leadership Council (SLIC) continues to provide opportunities for the development of leadership skills within the student population while providing a voice to students within the school.
 The Council is involved in the organization of activities and student events to support the social development of students and community growth for the wider school.
 The yearbook class works very closely with the SLIC class.
-The class records memories for the current school year, develops and produces the school yearbook annually for both BHS and BSPS.
+The class records memories for the current school year, develops and produces the school yearbook annually.

 The Ministry of Education has directed that secondary school students participate in two provincial assessments: